Carrie Fisher: 2010s

 In a March 2013 interview following the announcement that a new trilogy of films would be produced, Fisher confirmed that she would reprise her role as Princess Leia in Episode VII of the Star Wars series.
 Fisher claimed that Leia was "Elderly.
 She's in an intergalactic old folks' home [laughs].
 I just think she would be just like she was before, only slower and less inclined to be up for the big battle."
 After other media outlets reported this on March 6, 2013, her representative said the same day that Fisher was joking and that nothing was announced.

 In a January 2014 interview, Fisher confirmed her involvement and the involvement of the original cast in the upcoming sequels by saying "as for the next Star Wars film, myself, Harrison Ford and Mark Hamill are expected to report to work in March or April.
 I'd like to wear my old cinnamon buns hairstyle again but with white hair.
 I think that would be funny."

 In March 2014, Fisher stated that she was moving to London for six months because that was where Star Wars Episode VII filming would take place.
 On April 29, 2014, the cast for the new sequel was officially announced, and Fisher, along with Harrison Ford, Mark Hamill, Peter Mayhew, Anthony Daniels, and Kenny Baker, were all cast in their original roles for the film.
 Star Wars Episode VII, subtitled The Force Awakens, was released worldwide on December 18, 2015.
 Fisher was nominated for a 2016 Saturn Award for Best Supporting Actress for her portrayal.

-In Rogue One (2016), which is set just before the original trilogy, young versions of Leia and the Peter Cushing character Grand Moff Tarkin appear through computer animation.
+In Rogue One (2016), which is set just before the original trilogy, younger versions of Leia and the Peter Cushing character Grand Moff Tarkin appear through computer animation.
 Fisher had completed filming her role as Leia in Star Wars: The Last Jedi (2017) shortly before her death.
 Director Rian Johnson has stated that many of Fisher's own ideas made it into the film, and that she supplied a few of Leia's lines.
 Fisher appeared posthumously in Star Wars: The Rise of Skywalker (2019) via unreleased footage from The Force Awakens.

 Fisher's memoir, The Princess Diarist, was released in November 2016.
 The book is based on diaries she kept while filming the original Star Wars trilogy in the late 1970s and early 1980s.
 Her audiobook recording of the memoir earned her the 2018 Grammy Award for Best Spoken Word Album, awarded 13 months after her death.

 Fisher and her mother appear in Bright Lights: Starring Carrie Fisher and Debbie Reynolds, a 2016 documentary about their close relationship featuring interviews, photographs and home movies.
 The documentary premiered at the 2016 Cannes Film Festival and was broadcast on January 7, 2017.

 Fisher appeared as herself in the final episode of series 1 of Urban Myths (2017) but the episode was never broadcast following objections by the Jackson family to Joseph Fiennes' portrayal of Michael Jackson in the episode.